lars-t-hansen/Jobanalyzer/README.md

 is what Posix defines as a "process".

-It's tempting to say that a "job" is a process tree that was started from an interactive shell or login prompt, though this runs into some problems with interactive long-running tools such as Jupyter.
+It's tempting to say that a "job" is a process tree that was started from an interactive shell or login shell or ssh, though this runs into some problems with interactive long-running tools such as Jupyter.
 But as a first attempt it may be OK.
+It captures the situation where one process creates subprocesses to act on its behalf.
+This includes shell scripts that coordinate other programs, clearly.

 The "resources requested" for this type of job are not so easy to define.
 For the ML nodes, there's an expectation (per the web page)